すみずみ

 Explore All Grades

 Not just a visit.
-A share of what it actually means to live in rural Japan.
+A unique opportunity to experience the traditional way of life in rural Japan.

 Charcoal-Making